-Page 121: the definition of In-network benefits is deleted in its entirety and replaced with the following:
+Page 124: the definition of In-network (or participating) providers is deleted in its entirety and replaced with the following:

 In-network (or participating) providers and suppliers are those who have contracted with the Fund, Empire, OptumRx, Delta Dental, Davis Vision or with any other administrators under contract to the Fund, to provide services and supplies at a pre-negotiated rate.
 Services provided must fall within the scope of their individual professional licenses.